Bombing of Dresden: Background

 On 31 January, Bottomley sent Portal a message saying a heavy attack on Dresden and other cities "will cause great confusion in civilian evacuation from the east and hamper movement of reinforcements from other fronts".
 British historian Frederick Taylor mentions a further memo sent to the Chiefs of Staff Committee by Air Marshal Sir Douglas Evill on 1 February, in which Evill states interfering with mass civilian movements was a key factor in the decision to bomb the city centre.
 Attacking main railway junctions, telephone systems, city administration and utilities would result in "chaos".
 Britain had ostensibly learned this after the Coventry Blitz, when loss of this crucial infrastructure had supposedly longer-lasting effects than attacks on war plants.

-During the Yalta Conference on 4 February, the Deputy Chief of the Soviet General Staff, General Aleksei Antonov, raised the issue of hampering the reinforcement of German troops from the western front by paralyzing the junctions of Berlin and Leipzig with aerial bombardment.
+During the Yalta Conference on 4 February, the Deputy Chief of the Soviet General Staff, General Aleksei Antonov, raised the issue of hampering the reinforcement of German troops from the Western Front by paralyzing the junctions of Berlin and Leipzig with aerial bombardment.
 In response, Portal, who was in Yalta, asked Bottomley to send him a list of objectives to discuss with the Soviets.
 Bottomley's list included oil plants, tank and aircraft factories and the cities of Berlin and Dresden.
-However, according to Richard Overy, the discussion with the Soviet Chief of Staff, Aleksei Antonov, recorded in the minutes, only mentions the bombing of Berlin and Leipzig.
+However, according to Richard Overy, the discussion with Antonov, recorded in the minutes, only mentions the bombing of Berlin and Leipzig.
 The bombing of Dresden was a Western plan, but the Soviets were told in advance about the operation.

+An alternative account, by historian Martin Gilbert, is that Bletchley Park codebreaking had shown the Germans ordering large bodies of troops to move towards Breslau.
+When the Soviet Union were advised of this, they requested bombing raids to prevent this movement.
+This was received whilst Portal and Churchill were travelling to the Yalta conference.
+The raids were therefore authorised by Clement Attlee, the Deputy Prime Minister, and by Portal's deputy.